-Want to group your pictures into light/dark wallpapers, that switches automatically when you change system light/dark style?
-Here’s how to do the trick in GNOME 42 desktop!
+Want to group your pictures into light/dark mode wallpapers, that switches automatically when you change system light/dark style?
+Here’s how to do the trick in GNOME 42+!

-GNOME 42 comes with new “Appearance” settings page allows to switch between Light and Dark style.
+GNOME 42 came with new “Appearance” settings page allows to switch between Light and Dark style.
 As well, each wallpaper (GNOME’s default) includes 2 picture files that follows system color style.

 If you want to add your own pictures as light/dark wallpaper, simply create a XML configuration file to the right place.
 See following steps for details.

 1.)
-Firstly, press Windows (Super) key on keyboard to open the overview screen.
-Then search for and launch a terminal window.
+Firstly, press Windows Logo (Super) key on keyboard to open the overview screen.
+Then search for and open terminal window.

 2.)
-When terminal opens, run the command below to create and edit a XML file (change file name jammy to yours):
+When terminal opens, run the command below to create and edit the XML file (change file name jammy to yours):

 sudo gnome-text-editor /usr/share/gnome-background-properties/jammy.xml

 - For current user only, first create the config folder in case it does not exist:

 mkdir -p ~/.local/share/gnome-background-properties

 Then, create and edit the XML config file: